ecerulm/vue-express-session-cookie/README.md

 * Flash messages
 * Bootstrap 5

-# Genereate HTTPS certificates so that you can use Secure cookies
+# Generate HTTPS certificates so that you can use Secure cookies

 ```
 cd certs